-Framework developers recognize that more information about the meaning of the data gathered from the 2011 NAEP Writing Assessment will be useful to K-12 schooling and in various postsecondary settings.
-The 2011 NAEP Writing Framework therefore recommends that a national sample of student responses at grades 4, 8, and 12 be selected and examined to obtain more in-depth information on key features of student performance in writing.
+Framework developers recognize that more information about the meaning of the data gathered from the 2017 NAEP Writing Assessment will be useful to K-12 schooling and in various postsecondary settings.
+The 2017 NAEP Writing Framework, therefore, recommends that a national sample of student responses at grades 4, 8, and 12 be selected and examined to obtain more in-depth information on key features of student performance in writing.
 By selecting a nationally representative sample, the results of the analyses can be generalized to the whole population, supporting external validity of the conclusions.
 Four studies may be included in the Profile.

-- Analysis of Development of Ideas: The decisions students make when developing ideas-particularly those that relate to the communicative purposes assessed; the rhetorical flexibility offered in the tasks; and the criteria used to evaluate the development of ideas-will be analyzed. - Analysis of Organization of Ideas: Students' methods of organization, the structures of their texts, and their use of forms in relation to communicative purposes will be analyzed. - Analysis of Language Facility: Collection of data on students' language use and stylistic choices, common errors in the use of conventions, and students' level of language complexity (e.g., word choice, sentence length) will be analyzed in relation to student performance data and background variable information. - Exploratory Analysis: Data produced by these three studies will be analyzed in relation to performance and in relation to information collected on the background variables.
+- Analysis of Development of Ideas: The decisions students make when developing ideas-particularly those that relate to the communicative purposes assessed, the rhetorical flexibility offered in the tasks, and the criteria used to evaluate the development of ideas-will be analyzed. - Analysis of Organization of Ideas: Students' methods of organization, the structures of their texts, and their use of forms in relation to communicative purposes will be analyzed. - Analysis of Language Facility: Collection of data on students' language use and stylistic choices, common errors in the use of conventions, and students' level of language complexity (for example, word choice, sentence length) will be analyzed in relation to student performance data and contextual variable information. - Exploratory Analysis: Data produced by these three studies will be analyzed in relation to performance and in relation to information collected on the contextual variables.
 These analyses will address what patterns, if any, exist between observations of various dimensions of writing and the quality of the responses.

 The results of this investigation should be reported for writing done within the context of an on-demand writing assessment and at the national level only.
-The Profile will provide the public, policymakers, and educators with important new trend data beginning in 2011.